pipelinelabo/datalaiq-wiki/ingesters/migrate/migrate.md

 | -config-file | X | Specify the full path to a configuration file that drives the `migrate` tool. | `-config-file=/tmp/migrate.conf` |

-The `migrate` tool is an excellent way to rapidly ingest huge quantities of old data into a new Gravwell system, it is designed to optimize ingest speed as well as query and compression performance.
-When you are first standing up Gravwell and preparing to bring in old data, the migrate tool should be your primary tool.
+The `migrate` tool is an excellent way to rapidly ingest huge quantities of old data into a new DatalaiQ system, it is designed to optimize ingest speed as well as query and compression performance.
+When you are first standing up DatalaiQ and preparing to bring in old data, the migrate tool should be your primary tool.